shefalishr95/RAG-app-using-LlamaIndex/README.md

    OPENAI_API_KEY='your_api_key'
    GITHUB_API_KEY='your_api_key'
    ```

+**Note**: If you use Docker Swarm or any other tool to secure secrets such as API keys and connections, you do not need to store API keys in `.env` file.

 3. **Build the Airflow and PostgreSQL containers**:
    Follow the instructions to build and run the containers for Airflow and PostgreSQL.